Fliplet/fliplet-cli/docs/Data-integration-service.md

   <span data-ty>+ fliplet-agent@1.12.0</span>
 </div>

+That's it!
+You can now jump to the [Get Started](#get-started) part of this documentation to create your first script.

 ---

+### Verifying the agent is installed

 You can now use the command `fliplet-agent` from the command line.
 Just type `fliplet-agent` to ensure the software is installed and also see the available options and their example usage: